Our local portfolio is focused on regional priorities.

 community leaders, nonprofits, educational institutions, immigrants, businesses, entrepreneurs, philanthropists, state agencies, community organizers, and industry innovators.

-HCI Currently Provides Leadership & Support Focused on 4 Regional Priorities:
+(2023-2025) HCI Provided Leadership & Support Focused on 4 Regional Priorities:

 Economic Vitality CRVEDP.org